yuexinw6057/fpblog/entry6.md

-Today, I completed the content for my website.
+Today, I completed my website.

 I learned how to use containers to help me position my div tags.